Liox-Code/JalaUniversity_DevOps/README.md

  &emsp;○ Install ansible on your local machine and control the VM (perform installations of tools / libraries)
  &emsp;○ Create ansible inventory file
  &emsp;○ Create ansible playbook
  &emsp;○ Create public /private key pair and setup SSH authentication

+## Branch terraform

+### Homework

+● Create a terraform config with any provider of choice (Docker if you prefer) and share the terraform config files (with .tf extension) and state file (with .tfstate extension)
+&emsp;○ Step 1 : Install terraform
+&emsp;○ Step 2 : Create tf config file to pull & create a docker container referring the documentation
+&emsp;○ Step 3 : Terraform init, plan & apply